Meal Maker Curry Recipe | Soya Chunks Curry

 Table of Contents

-How to Prep Soya Chunks For ANY Recipe
+How To Prep Soya Chunks (Stepwise)

 1. First, rinse 1 cup of soya chunks 2 to 3 times in water and drain the water.
 Add 3 cups water and a pinch of salt to a pan.
-Add soya chunks.
+Add the soya chunks.

 2. Boil for 5 minutes.
 This means that after the water starts to boil, continue to boil for a total of 5 minutes on medium heat.

-TIP: This is not the only method for preparing soya nuggets, rather is just my preferred way.
+Tip: This is not the only method for preparing soya nuggets, rather is just my preferred way.
 You can also opt to soak the chunks in hot water for 30 minutes, or prep ahead and soak them in cool water overnight.

 3. Drain the water.
 Rinse very well with fresh water.